yandrewyo/school-frogger/README.md

 The game only works in full screen.
 The whole game may not fit depending on screen dimensions.

 To Play:
 Download the 067 FROGGER folder.
 Running C.command is unnecessary.
-Press R.command to both compile and run the game.
+Pressing R.command will both compile and run the game.